Boosting the STM's spatial and energy resolution with double-functionalized probe tips

+The invention of the scanning tunneling microscope has revolutionized our understanding of materials and their properties \cite{Besenbacher1996}.
+This progress was made possible by the capability of correlating topographic data of the sample structure obtained by constant-current or constant-height scanning tunneling microscopy (STM) \cite{Tersoff1983} with the data obtained by scanning tunneling spectroscopy (STS) or spin-polarized (SP)-STM.
+While the former is sensitive to the local density of states \cite{Tersoff1985}, the latter grants access to the atomic scale spin structure \cite{Bode2003}.
 However, when performed with normal metal tips, all these methods have their specific limitations, which can be overcome by purposive functionalization.
-The spatial resolution of topographic STM measurements can be enhanced by attaching a CO molecule to the apex of the STM tip \cite{Gross2009, Weiss2009}, see red circle in Fig.~\ref{fig_1}.
-A superconducting probe boosts the energy resolution in STS beyond the thermal broadening limit \cite{Pan1998} (green circle) and a magnetic atom at the probe apex acts as a spin sensor in SP-STM measurements \cite{Loth2010} (blue).
-Hereby, the advantages of the probe functionalization not only lie in the improved STM performance, but also in the fact that the probe can sequentially be prepared in a single experimental run by dressing the apex \textit{in-situ} for specific needs \cite{Friedrich2021}.
+The spatial resolution of topographic STM measurements can be enhanced by attaching a CO molecule to the apex of the STM probe \cite{Gross2009, Weiss2009}, see red circle in Fig.~\ref{fig_1}.
+A superconducting probe boosts the energy resolution in STS beyond the thermal broadening limit \cite{Pan1998} (blue circle) and a magnetic atom at the probe apex acts as a spin sensor in SP-STM measurements \cite{Loth2010} (green).
+Hereby, the advantages of the probe functionalization not only lie in the improved STM and STS performance, but also in the fact that the probe can sequentially be prepared in a single experimental run by dressing the apex \textit{in-situ} for specific needs \cite{Friedrich2021}.